neoking89/owlsight/README.md

     - track_model_usage: Show metrics, which tracks GPU/CPU usage, amount of generated words and responsetime of model, Options: False, True, Type: OptionType.TOGGLE
     - extra_index_url: Additional URL for Python package installation.
 Useful for example when installing python packages (through pip) from private repositories, Type: OptionType.EDITABLE
     - python_compile_mode: Compile mode in the Python Interpreter (main menu): 'exec' is suited for defining code blocks, 'single' for direct execution, Options: exec, single, Type: OptionType.TOGGLE
-    - dynamic_system_prompt: Experimental feature: update the system prompt based on user input., Options: False, True, Type: OptionType.TOGGLE
+    - dynamic_system_prompt: Experimental feature: The model will first act as Prompt Engineer to create a new system prompt based on user input., Options: False, True, Type: OptionType.TOGGLE
+    - default_config_on_startup: Link to a configuration file that will be loaded on startup., Type: OptionType.EDITABLE
     - sequence_on_loading: A list of key sequences to execute when loading the configuration.
 Uses owl_press functionality., Type: OptionType.EDITABLE
   - model settings:
     - back: Return to previous menu